| |

 open staircase in a basement with iron balusters, harvest oak vinyl plank flooring, blue walls

-One of the first things Jim said to me when we were designing the new basement plan was,
+One of the first things Jim said to me when we were designing the new basement plan was, your unfinished stairway needs to feel open and like the rest of the house.

 The biggest challenge when finishing a basement is making it feel like it’s not a basement.